notcamelcase01/Blenders/README.md

 **def get_intensity**

-Fetchs gray scale intensity of image assumme image to be mono-colored for testing purpose just imput required gray scale intensities in `color_grad` variable at line `136` of decoder.py
+Fetchs gray scale intensity of image assumme image to be mono-colored for testing purpose just input required gray scale intensities in `color_grad` variable at line `136` of decoder.py . `color_grad` is an array containing different voxel color informtion for one voxel just input one item in list `color_grad = [200]`

 ---